PawseySC/maali/README.md

 /$MAALI_ROOT/$MAALI_OS/src - This is where we save all the src packages that
                              are downloaded for each build.
-/$MAALI_ROOT/$MAALI_OS/tools - This is where on maali is installed /$MAALI_ROOT/$MAALI_OS/modulefiles - the environment module files are located he re.
+/$MAALI_ROOT/$MAALI_OS/tools - This is where on maali is installed /$MAALI_ROOT/$MAALI_OS/modulefiles - the environment module files are located here.

 In the application directory (/$MAALI_ROOT/$MAALI_OS/apps) we create the main branches for different compilers